james-stevens/handshake-ansible/README.md

 to `inventory.yaml`, then edit it to list your hosts.
 You do not have to state whether they are Debian or Ubuntu, that is auto-detected by ansible.

+You will also need to change the initial user name (`ansible_user`) from "james" to whatever you plan to use.

 ## Installing

 So, for example, if (in your inventory) you have a new host called `newyork1`